 - Call your insurance company to report the accident.
 Do not give a recorded statement to any insurance company before speaking with a car accident lawyer.
 Definitely do not sign anything from the insurance company at this point.

-- Contact a personal injury lawyer as soon as possible to discuss your car accident case.
+- Contact a Philadelphia car accident lawyer as soon as possible to discuss your car accident case.
 We can help you avoid the traps that insurance companies try to get away with when you’re guard is down.

 5 Most Common Questions After a Car Accident

 You will have thousands of questions after a car accident, especially if you have never been in one before, we understand and are there to answer them.
 The most common questions we get are listed below.

 - Who will pay for my medical bills?
 If you have an auto policy in Pennsylvania or New Jersey you should have something called PIP, or personal injury protection, this is the first layer of medical coverage that is priority after an accident.

 - Who will pay for my car to be fixed?
 This can get tricky, assuming the other driver was clearly at fault, their insurance will be responsible for damage to your car.
 However, it gets complicated, because they will only pay to the limits of the property coverage that person has.
 We will help you work on getting your car fixed after an accident as a free service if we take on your case.